 A factory-direct relationship pays for itself within the first or second rental season once you remove middleman margin.
 The right custom inflatable manufacturer will help you model this — not just send a price list.

 Production typically runs 25–45 days from deposit-confirmed PO, depending on complexity and season.
 Peak season (Feb–May for northern-hemisphere summer demand) pushes lead times to the upper end; plan backwards from your launch date.
+For a full breakdown of inflatable production lead times, map each stage against your delivery deadline before you commit.

 On customs, your factory should provide a clean commercial invoice, packing list, B/L, and certificate of origin (Form A, Form E, or generic CO depending on destination).
 HS codes for inflatables generally fall under 9506 (sporting articles) or 9503 (toys under-14); confirm with your customs broker because duty rates differ.
 A good factory-direct bounce house partner provides documentation clean enough that your broker has no questions.